Pylons/pyramid_blogr/docs/authorization.rst

 **How does this relate to our application?**

-Since our application does not track who ownes blog entries, we will also assume the latter scenario.
+Since our application does not track who owns blog entries, we will also assume the latter scenario.
 We will make the most trivial context factory object - as its name implies factory will return the context object (in our class an arbitrary class).